 This video shows the “polypasting” process:

-Polyurethane also makes the paper transparent which allows a better integration with the wall where the photo is posted.
+Polyurethane also makes the paper transparent which allows for a better integration with the wall where the photo is posted.

 Furthermore polypasting makes pieces very resistant to weather, they will last for years out in the open.
 And impressively enough, it allows spray paint to be stripped off without damaging the original piece.
-Rosenfeld loves when his pieces get painted over allowing him to strip off some paint to create a new piece, he says its a collaboration with unknown.
+Rosenfeld loves it when his pieces get painted over allowing him to strip off some paint to create a new piece, he says its a collaboration with unknown.